EscoopPL/Docs/docs/index.md

 # About
 Welcome to the Escoop Documentation.
 Escoop is a programming language combining ECS (Entity Component System) and OOP (Object Oriented Programming).
 To contribute to the Documentation, you may fix grammer issues, or try to understand the language enough to make new pages.
+There is an example hello world program at [https://github.com/EscoopPL/HelloWorld/tree/main](https://github.com/EscoopPL/HelloWorld/tree/main).